Nikitaeloxin/task-management-api/README.md

 Method: PUT

-Query Parameters: The new status for the task (either "IN_PROGRES" or "COMPLETED")
+Query Parameters: "status" - The new status for the task (either "IN_PROGRES" or "COMPLETED")

 Response: